Nozbe/Michael.team/en/about.md

 Here's my short bio:

-> Michael Sliwinski is a team productivity enthusiast.
-He's the founder of [Nozbe](https://michael.gratis/nozbe){:target='_blank'}, app that helps people and teams get more done in a better way on any platform (web-based with native apps for the Mac, Windows, Android, iPad and the iPhone + Apple Watch).
-Michael is passionate about working remotely (#NoOffice) and in a mobile way (#iPadOnly).
+> Michael Sliwinski is a productivity enthusiast and entrepreneur.
+He's the founder of [Nozbe](https://michael.gratis/nozbe){:target='_blank'}, app that since 2007 helps small business owners (and their teams) manage their business and private life.
+Nozbe is available on any platform (web-based with native apps for the Mac, Windows, Android, iPad and the iPhone + Apple Watch).
+Michael is passionate about working from anywhere in the world (#NoOffice) and in a mobile way (#iPadOnly).
 Privately he is a husband and a father of 3 girls.

 [Here's my full story](https://michael.team/about/#my-story)